wmo-im/GTStoWIS2/README.rst

 in WMO 386, there are three concepts expressed in T1T2.

+ * origin: who produce or is responsible for the data?
- * what is the data partaining to?
+ * subject: what is the data partaining to?
 (Surface, upper air, etc...)
- * who is it for ( public, marine, aviation, etc...)
+ * audience: who is it for ( public, marine, aviation, etc...)
- * how is it encoded ( TAC, TDCF, etc...)
+ * encoding: how is it encoded ( TAC, TDCF, etc...)
- * when... (routine, interim synoptic, synoptic, speci)
+ * time:  when... (routine, interim synoptic, synoptic, speci)

 Aside from names, topics are intended to be single words, and as generic as possible.